Joe-Collins-1986/minesweeper/README.md

    <br>

 # Further Development

+   Objectives to further enhance the site in the future:
    * Transfer to a more user-friendly interface.
    * Interface allowing responsive design would allow custom difficulty where the user can specify the board size and number on mines they desire.
    * Potential to add other games and create a home page for game selection.